Find all the registration information you need below including costs, scholarship opportunites, and more!

 3. Is there an advantage to pre-registering?

-Yes, all attendees pre-registered receive a $10 Early Bird Discount.
-Also, all attendees are assigned a shopping time for the Used Curriculum Exhibition based on when they registered for the conference.
+Yes, all attendees pre-registered by June 3 receive a discount.
+Also, all attendees are assigned a shopping time for the Used Curriculum Exchange based on when they registered for the conference.
 Pre-registered attendees are assigned a shopping time that is earlier than those not pre-registered attendees.
 (See question #8.)

-On-line registration will close on Friday, June 3, 2022, at midnight.
+Online registration will close on Saturday, June 3, 2022, at midnight.

 Absolutely, walk-in registrations are always welcome.
 However, by pre-registering you help OCEANetwork with planning – and don’t forget you save $10!